“Hey, John.” John turns around even though Sherlock is already swanning away.

 He sits down in his chair and just stares at Sherlock, his messy hair, his long limbs, the way his nose twitches in his sleep.
 I’m not in the habit of telling other people’s stories, he thinks.
 What is the story?
 Sherlock moves in his sleep and pulls a face like it hurts, and John remembers the way the murderer slammed Sherlock into the wall.
 He should at least be checked for bumps and bruises.

-“Sherlock,” he tries, and Sherlock’s lashes flutter before still again.
+“Sherlock,” he tries, and Sherlock’s lashes flutter before they still again.
 John carefully takes the throw away, helps Sherlock out of his shoes, and tugs him up to standing.
 All seemingly without waking him up.
-It’s been at least three days since Sherlock slept at all, so he’s not all too surprised, but he never really tried to get Sherlock to his bed before.
+It’s been at least three days since Sherlock slept at all, so he’s not too surprised, but he never really tried to get Sherlock to his bed before.
 He normally falls asleep himself before thinking of what Sherlock gets up to immediately after a case.

 “John,” Sherlock mumbles, when John helps him out of his coat and under the covers.
 He gets rid of Sherlocks belt for him, but leaves the rest of his clothes on for reasons he doesn’t want to think about.
 Decides to make Sherlock some tea and a sandwich and makes it all the way back to Sherlocks bedroom before he realizes the tea will of course have gone cold by the time Sherlock wakes up.

 “If you want a shower,” he says, gentle enough not to disturb Sherlock if he’s really fast asleep, “I have tea for you and I’ll set out a towel.”

 He puts the mug and plate down, and hangs a towel over the heater in the bathroom for Sherlock, then walks up to his own room for a well-deserved sleep.